 Hong Kong confirms second bird flu death this winter

-HONG KONG: A 62-year-old man travelling from mainland China died in Hong Kong from bird flu on Friday, the second such death this winter, the Hospital Authority said.
+HONG KONG: A 62-year-old man traveling from mainland China died in Hong Kong from bird flu on Friday, the second such death this winter, the Hospital Authority said.

-The man, who visited the southern Chinese city of Guangzhou in mid-December and was hospitalized in the neighbouring city of Dongguan earlier this week, died from H7N9.
+The man, who visited the southern Chinese city of Guangzhou in mid-December and was hospitalized in the neighboring city of Dongguan earlier this week, died from H7N9.

 The patient was admitted to hospital in Hong Kong on Wednesday, the authority said.
 It wasn't immediately clear how or where he contracted the virus.